-As regards the management of the risks arising from the COVID-19 outbreak, the Company is following the local government guidelines in its response to the virus, testing its business continuity and disaster recovery plan and supporting the work from home principle whenever it is possible.
-During the year 2022, the Company concentrated its efforts on monitoring and assessing the impact of COVID-19 as well as ensuring business continuity.
+2021-2024, the Company concentrated its efforts on monitoring and assessing the impact of COVID-19 as well as ensuring business continuity.
 In this respect, it has taken the required measures to ensure that its employees have access to its technology infrastructures necessary for the completion of their tasks and that additional systems for critical functions are being provided.